MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-azure-vm-manually.md

 ### Create a Windows Server machine

-Next, you create a basic VM, install all the required tools on it, then take a snapshot from it and create replicas based on the snapshot.
+Next, you create a basic VM, install all the required tools on it, take a snapshot from it, and create replicas based on the snapshot.

 Create the basic VM using [az vm create](/cli/azure/vm).
 You run the WebLogic Administration Server on it.